013MSI/codepath-web102-prework/README.md

 * [x] Develop a search function that enables users to locate games by matching substrings in their titles.
 * [x] Add a button highlight feature to clearly indicate the selected filter.
-* [x] Revise the color scheme and add padding to enhance accessibility and aesthetics by using [Coolors Color Contrast Checker](https://coolors.co/contrast-checker/eaedf1-1a2533).
+* [x] Update font, change color scheme, and add padding to enhance accessibility and aesthetics by using [Coolors Color Contrast Checker](https://coolors.co/contrast-checker/eaedf1-1a2533).

 ## Video Walkthrough